Table of Contents

 Within this section, you can select what payment processor you would like to connect to your donation page from the Payment processor dropdown menu.

-You will also select what kinds of donations you would like to accept from this section: one-time only, recurring only, or one-time and recurring.
-Recurring payments - a.k.a. “monthly payments” - allow donors to give a set amount of money every month for an unlimited amount of time.
+You will also select what kinds of donations you would like to accept from this section: one-time only, monthly recurring only, annual recurring only, or one-time and recurring.
+Recurring payments - a.k.a. “monthly or annual payments” - allow donors to give a set amount of money every month or year for an unlimited amount of time.

 If you leave “Accept multiple amounts” enabled, you can set what default amounts display on your page.
 Do not add dollar signs or other monetary symbols.
 An “other” option will be available in addition to these values where the donor can set a custom amount.
 If you use this page to sell tickets, it will only display the value of the ticket the user has selected to purchase, regardless of this setting.

 You can also have an amount to be pre-selected when a visitor navigates to your Donation page.
 For instance, if you want to drive people to donate 100, you can type that number into the "Highlighted donation amount" so that it is anchored when people come to the page.
 See below:

 With any change, remember to click Save settings at the bottom of your page.

 If you have opted to allow your page to process both one-time and recurring donations, this section will be split into two parts.
 This will allow you to set distinct settings based on the type of donation that is being processed.

 The first setting in this section determines the tracking code.
 This code can be used later to isolate donation that were associated with a particular fundraising campaign or event.
 Any given donation can only have one tracking code.
 To select a tracking code, make a choice from the dropdown menu(s).

 To create a new code click on the blue here.
 You will be directed to Finances > Tracking codes where you can add a new one.